Cough Headache: Causes, Symptoms And 3 Remedies To Cure This

 3. Cough headaches may be associated with neck pain and stiffness of muscles.

-You May Also Like To Read: Can Stiff Person Syndrome Kill You?
+You May Also Like To Read About Stiffness of Muscles That Can Be The Symptom For Cough Headache: Can Stiff Person Syndrome Kill You? β†—

 Difference Between Cough Headache And Other Types Of Headaches

-Cough headacheOn one or both sides of the headA few seconds to a few minutesCoughing or strainingNausea, vomiting, neck pain or stiffness, dizziness or lightheadedness, sensitivity to light or sound, vision changes
+Cough HeadacheSidesSeconds to minutesCoughing or strainingNausea, vomiting, neck stiffness, dizziness, sensitivity to light/sound, vision changes

-Tension HeadacheBoth sides of the head can feel like a band around the headHours to daysStress, anxiety, poor postureDull ache or pressure, sensitivity to light or sound
+Tension HeadacheBoth sides (band-like)Hours to daysStress, anxiety, poor postureDull ache/pressure, sensitivity to light/sound

 There are two types of treatment options available for cough headaches one is a medical treatment like medicines and pain killers while the other is home remedies we will explore here both of them.